List of The Handmaid's Tale (TV series) characters: Janine Lindo

 Janine (portrayed by Madeline Brewer) is a Handmaid who entered the Red Center for training at the same time as June.
 She considers June a friend because of her kind treatment.
 During training, Janine's right eye is removed as a punishment for her initial non-compliance.
 She reveals a past rape during training and the other Handmaids are forced to tell Janine the abuse was her fault, causing her great emotional harm.
 She becomes mentally unstable due to her mistreatment and often behaves in temperamental or childlike ways.
-She is assigned to Warren and Naomi Putnam and becomes “Ofwarren.”
-She eventually gives birth to a baby girl the Putnams name "Angela,” though Janine insists the baby's name is "Charlotte.”
-Janine is later reassigned and becomes "Ofdaniel.”
+She is assigned to Warren and Naomi Putnam and becomes "Ofwarren".
+She eventually gives birth to a baby girl the Putnams name "Angela", though Janine insists the baby's name is "Charlotte".
+Janine is later reassigned and becomes "Ofdaniel".
 She was temporarily assigned to the Colonies until a bombing at the new Rachel and Leah Center.
+In the series finale, Janine is finally reunited with her daughter by Aunt Lydia and Naomi Lawrence.

 Brewer was cast as Janine in August 2016.

 Aunt Lydia

 Aunt Lydia (portrayed by Ann Dowd) is in charge of overseeing the Handmaids in their training, sexual reeducation, and duties.
 She is brutal and subjects insubordinate Handmaids to harsh physical punishment, but she also cares for her charges and believes deeply in the Gileadean mission and doctrine.
 She appears to have a soft spot for Janine and even goes so far as to address her by her given name on occasion.
 She was heavily injured in Season 2.
 In Season 3, it was revealed in a flashback that her real name is Lydia Clements, and she was an elementary school teacher who taught fourth grade.
+In the final episodes of the series, Lydia has a change of heart after the massacre of the Boston Commanders, causing her to nearly be hanged alongside the Handmaids.
+Although Lydia returns to Gilead afterwards, she remains in contact with the American forces and helps to secure Janine's release from custody in the series finale.

 Dowd was cast in July 2016.

 Luke Bankole

 Lucas "Luke" Bankole (portrayed by O-T Fagbenle) is June's husband from before Gilead.
 Because he is divorced (he and June began their relationship before his divorce from his first wife), their union is considered invalid in the new society.
 June is considered an adulteress and their daughter, Hannah, is considered illegitimate.
-Initially June believes he has been killed, but it is later revealed Luke managed to escape to Canada.
+Initially, June believes he has been killed, but it is later revealed Luke managed to escape to Canada.

 Fagbenle was cast in September 2016.